Ebinsoft/hyperpipe/README.md

 #### D-Bus
 Hyperpipe uses the D-Bus system bus to share diagnostic information during runtime, but probably won't have permission to use it by default.
-You'll need to add a policy for Hyperpipe by copying the (config file)[scripts/assets/hyperpipe.conf] from this repo into the appropriate dbus
+You'll need to add a policy for Hyperpipe by copying the [config file](scripts/assets/hyperpipe.conf) from this repo into the appropriate dbus
 folder:
 ```bash
 sudo cp scripts/assets/hyperpipe.conf /etc/dbus-1/system.d/